ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/gitlab_logo.svg"-->

-For this presentation, I'll be talking about Gitlab Pipelines
+In this presentation (if you hadn't noticed) examples will be taken from GitLab Pipelines

 ------
 <!-- .slide: data-background-image="images/github_logo.svg"-->

-however if you're a Github user, most of the content should be general enough to be applied, and additional resources will be given at the end.
+> TODO: Talk about microsoft pipelines however if you're a Github user, I've done my best to make most of the content general enough to be applicable, and additional resources will be given at the end.

 03:30 (02:00)